Ambroglio/Ambroglio/README.md

 ### 🌱 What am I currently learning ?

-- Redux linked with React
-- UX/UI design
+- UX/UI Design
+- Blender
+- Google Apps Script

 ### ✉️ How can you reach me ?